DiegoHuertaD/diegoh/content/authors/admin/_index.md

 ---

 I’m a third-year Ph.D. student at the Economics Department of Northwestern University.
 My research is at the intersection of macroeconomics and political economy.
-In my work, I employ heterogeneous agent models to study the joint determination of policies and economic outcomes.
+My research is at the intersection of macroeconomics and political economy.
+In my work, I employ heterogeneous agent models to understand the joint determination of inequality, policies, and economic outcomes.